frankmit11/CompilerJS/README.md

 # CompilerJS
 JavaScript Compiler

-Best Attempt at a Compiler made in JavaScript
+Best Attempt at a Compiler made in JavaScript that will hopefully be able to compile the famously named "Final Project Grammar".

+To Do List:
+1.Lexer
+2.Parser
+3.Symantic Analysis
+4.Intermediate Representation
+5.IR Optimization
+6.Code Generation
+7.Pray